Frise chronologique

 Institution of the Title of Palaeographer Archivist

-An ordinance of 11 November 1829 instituted a three-year curriculum, beginning with one year of basic palaeography, followed by two more devoted to the ‘critical science of written monuments’, leading to final exams.
-Students who pass the examinations are awarded the title of palaeographer archivist; since 1833, the list of their names has been read out at the official opening session of the Académie des Inscriptions et Belles-lettres.
+An ordinance of 11 November 1829 instituted a three-year curriculum, beginning with one year of education in the fundamentals of palaeography, followed by two years devoted to studying the ‘critical science of written monuments’, leading to final exams.
+Students who pass the examinations are awarded the title of ‘Archiviste paléographe’; since 1833, their names has been read out at the official opening session of the Académie des inscriptions et belles-lettres.

 1834

-François Guizot, Minister of Public Education since October 1832, organised historical science to encourage research into and the publication of sources of French history.
-On 18 July 1834, he set up the ‘Comité de l'histoire de France’ (Committee for French history), which became the ‘Comité des travaux historiques et scientifiques’ in 1881.
+François Guizot, Minister of Public Education since October 1832, organised historical science to encourage research and the publication of sources on French history.
+On 18 July 1834, he founded the ‘Comité de l'histoire de France’ (Committee for French history), which would become the ‘Comité des travaux historiques et scientifiques’ in 1881.
 The school's teachers and former students, sometimes called ‘Guizotins’, were active members from the outset.

 1839

-In 1839, former students grouped to form the Société de l'École des Chartes and founded a journal the same year to disseminate their scholarly work.
+In 1839, former students founded the Société de l'École des chartes as well as a journal the same year to disseminate their scholarly work.
 The Bibliothèque de l'École des Chartes is one of France's oldest scholarly journals.
 It is internationally renowned for its articles on history and philology.

 1846